‘Tis the season to start prepping for your Christmas wedding so here’s all the timeless winter wedding trends you need to know about…

-Timeless Winter Wedding Trends for
+Timeless Winter Wedding Trends you Need to Know

-We’ve teamed up with International Wedding Planner and La Fête founder, Charlotte Ricard-Quesada, who has put together her top eight winter wedding trends if you’re getting married in the colder months.
+We’ve teamed up with International Wedding Planner and La Fête founder, Charlotte Ricard-Quesada, who has put together her eight top winter wedding trends if you’re getting married in the colder months.

 Celebrate the seasonal colour palette at your winter wedding by incorporating burgundies, bottle greens and amber tones into your big day.